 Mortgage brokers charge in a variety of different ways.
-Some will charge an up-front flat fee (the average in 2017 was £400), while others will take commission from the mortgage lender.
+Some mortgage advisers will charge an up-front flat fee (the average in 2017 was £400), while others will take commission from the bank or lender providing the loan.
 Be sure to discuss fees at your first meeting with the broker.
 Ask how they are paid, what it will cost you, and get a written quote.
-Remember that using a broker should mean that you spend less money over the long term, so have the broker explain to you how their fee is justified.
+Remember that using a mortgage broker should mean that you spend less money over the long term, so have the adviser explain to you how their fee is justified.

 Your first meeting

 When you’ve found a suitable adviser, you can use our mortgage checklist to help you prepare for your first meeting – it will save a lot of time and help you keep track of everything you need to think about and discuss.

 Ask your adviser whether they can source direct deals (these may offer special rates or discounts).
 If your adviser recommends a particular mortgage to you, ask them to explain in detail why this deal is most suitable for you.

 A good mortgage adviser may also offer useful tips and guidance throughout the home-buying process, so be sure to find an adviser with whom you get along well.